 Gura Gear makes several camera accessory pouches that match the design of the Kiboko backpacks and are great for organizing chargers, batteries and camera cleaning gear that you might need in the field.
 The Et Cetera cases come in two cubic variations (1L and 2L) and three zippered pouches (XS, S and M).
 Et Cetera cases start at just $19.95 and are available in bundles for extra savings.

-Compared to the Gura Gear City Commuter 18L
+Compared to the Gura Gear City Commuter 18L+ and City Classic 18L+

-After Kiboko V2.0, Gura Gear launched their first roll-top backpack, the Kiboko City Commuter 18L.
+After Kiboko V2.0, Gura Gear launched its first roll-top backpack, the Kiboko City Commuter 18L+.
 This backpack is designed as an urban EDC camera bag with a strong emphasis on travel and all the ruggedness and comfort of the standard Kiboko packs for days of nature photography.

-It doesn’t make sense to compare the Kiboko City Commuter to the Kiboko 22L and 30L Kiboko packs; the volume difference is just too significant.
-However, those considering the smallest 16L Kiboko should consider the City Commuter 18L and what it offers.
-In my in-depth review of the Kiboko City Commuter, I went into detail about the difference between these packs.
+It doesn’t make sense to compare the Kiboko City Commuter to the Kiboko 22L+ and 30L Kiboko packs; the volume difference is just too significant.
+However, those considering the smallest 16L Kiboko should consider the City Commuter and what it offers.
+I studied the difference between these packs in my in-depth Kiboko City Commuter 18L+ review.

 Kiboko Backpack + Chobe Laptop Bag- The Perfect Match